 In review, the National Review Online frequently uses loaded emotional wording in headlines that favor the right such as: Weapons of Mass Manipulation.
 This article was written by conservative pundit Michelle Malkin who has made false claims according to fact checkers.
 When reporting on President Trump the National Review offers a reasonable balance of pro-Trump and anti-Trump articles with slightly more favoring the President and his policies.
 National Review typically sources their information to known right leaning sources, but sometimes links to factually mixed sources such as PJ Media and the Daily Mail.
 Editorially, they endorse conservative policy and politicians, such as their endorsement of Ted Cruz during the 2016 Presidential Election.
 Finally, story selection always favors the right, while painting liberal policy negatively.

-Overall, we rate the National Review Right Biased based on story selection that always favors the right and Mixed for factual reporting due to failed fact checks and occasional use of poor sources.
+Overall, we rate the National Review Right Biased based on story selection that always favors the right and Mixed for factual reporting due to misleading claims and occasional use of poor sources.
 (7/19/2016) Updated (M. Huitsing 6/20/2018)